mpeshev/DX-Plugin-Base/readme.txt

 * adding metaboxes on pages
 * creating sample shortcode
 * creating sample widget
+* creating AJAX requests storing sample data in the database
+* creating AJAX requests for fetching remote data with the HTTP API
 * adding frontend styles/scripts the right way
 * adding admin styles/scripts the right way
 * defining common constants for further use